samuelcardillo/MMORPGMaker-MV/README.md

 2. Install [NodeJS](https://nodejs.org/en/) and `npm i` in the `server` folder
 3. Install [RethinkDB](https://rethinkdb.com/docs/install/) and `rethinkdb` in the `server` folder
 4. `node mmo.js` in the `server` folder
-5. Start the RPG Maker MV project.
+5. Start the RPG Maker MZ project.

 Congratulations!
 Your game is now an MMORPG.